RevenueCat/revenuecat-docs/docs_source/👥 Customers/trusted-entitlements.md

 # Purpose

-A malicious user could intercept and modify requests by performing a machine-in-the-middle ([MitM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)) attack to grant themselves entitlements without actually purchasing through a store.
+As data travels between your app, RevenueCat, and the app stores, a malicious user could intercept and modify requests by performing a machine-in-the-middle ([MitM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)) attack to grant themselves entitlements without actually paying you.

-In order to prevent that, the native (iOS/Android) SDKs, together with the backend, verify responses by checking a cryptographic signature.
+To prevent this, our native (iOS/Android) SDKs, together with our backend, will verify responses by checking a cryptographic signature.

 ## Configuration

-SDKs can be configured in one of 3 `EntitlementVerificationMode`s:
+SDKs can be configured in one of 3 `EntitlementVerificationMode`'s:

 - Disabled (*default*): equivalent to no verification.
 Susceptible to MiTM attacks.
 - Informational (*beta*): No behavior change, but the result of verification is included in `EntitlementInfos` / `EntitlementInfo`.